 Dog-Friendly Cafes in the Blue Mountains

-In the lower Blue Mountains, consider stopping by 2773 Cafe in Glenbrook.
+A popular dog-friendly cafe in the lower Blue Mountains is 2773 Cafe in Glenbrook.
 This cafe has a large outdoor seating area and delicious food – just be aware the service is often slow on busy days.

 The cafe is also open Thursday, Friday and Saturday evenings, including a popular pizza oven.
 Naturally there’s heaters, plus blankets for human visitors – bring one for your pup.